The #1 Thing to Say to an Inexperienced Studio Musician

 He instilled confidence in the musicians.
 He let them know he thought they were doing fine while making them do another take.
 Sooner or later(it was usually sooner) they’d get back their confidence and start ripping through their songs, with all the soul they’ve had before.

 It’s a simple trick, but very effective.
 Because sometimes you run into an inexperienced studio musician and you need to stroke their ego and make them feel good about themselves.

 It’s really all about simplicity.
 Simple set ups, simple recordings, simple coaching tips.
 If you keep everything simple you won’t burden yourself with complex situations that result in you cowering in the corner, hyperventilating with a paper bag.

 Make your recording session as simple as possible and you’ll make even the most naive musician feel right at home.

-That’s what I teach you in Recording and Mixing Strategies.
-Simple and effective recording and mixing tricks to make your sessions run smoother and sound better.
+That’s what I teach you in Simple and effective recording and mixing tricks to make your sessions run smoother and sound better.

 Check it out here: